 Acute insomnia, which lasts for a few days, can be connected to a particular event like a work deadline or examination.

-Sleep usually gets better when the stressor goes away, says Deirdre Conroy, PhD, clinical assistant professor of psychiatry and clinical director of Behavioral Sleep Medicine Program, University of Michigan in Ann Arbor, Mich.
+Sleep usually gets better when the stressor goes away, says Deirdre Conroy, PhD, clinical assistant professor of psychiatry and clinical director of the Behavioral Sleep Medicine Program at the University of Michigan.

-Chronic insomnia, which lasts for longer than three weeks, can affect your daytime functioning.
+Chronic insomnia, which occurs at least 3 times a week for 3 months or more, can affect your daytime functioning.
 You may notice changes in your mood, difficulty concentrating, or decreased productivity.